-- --show cmdline compiler option.

-- --show cmdline assembler option.

-- --show cmdline linker option.

-- --show cmdline fromelf option.

-- --show cmdline armar option.
+--show_cmdline assembler option. --show_cmdline compiler option. --show_cmdline linker option. --show_cmdline fromelf option. --show_cmdline armar option.

-2.2.4 Precedence of command-line options when using them in a text file
+2.2.5 Precedence of command-line options when using them in a text file

 The compilation tools read command-line options from a specified text file and combine them with any additional options you have specified for the tool.
 Some options might take precedence over other options.